smnnlt/meta-pre-post/README.md

 ## Repository Structure

-`data/` - Contains the raw and processed data used in the analyses.
+`data/`: Contains the raw and processed data used in the analyses.
 See the data README for more details.

-`notes/` - Contains the individual study recalculations as .R files and (where sharing is possible) the article PDFs.
+`notes/`: Contains the individual study recalculations as .R files and (where sharing is possible) the article PDFs.

-`plots/` - Contains all graphs created during the project `preregistration/` - Contains the project's preregistration files `scripts/` - Contains all R scripts used for data processing and analysis in numbered order.
+`plots/`: Contains all graphs created during the project.

+`preregistration/`: Contains the project's preregistration files.

+`scripts/`: Contains all R scripts used for data processing and analysis in numbered order.
+See the script README for more details.

 ## License